iann0036/tf-cfn-provider/docs/providers/google/ComputeInstanceGroup.md

 ## Properties

+`Name` - (Required) The name of the instance group.
+Must be 1-63 characters long and comply with [RFC1035](https://www.ietf.org/rfc/rfc1035.txt).
+Supported characters include lowercase letters, numbers, and hyphens.

 `Zone` - (Required) The zone that this instance group should be created in.

 `Description` - (Optional) An optional textual description of the instance group.